fabulous-dev/Fabulous/docs/guide.md

 ### The Model

 The model is the core data from which the whole state of the app can be resurrected.
-Consider the model to be "the information
-I would need on restart to get the app back to the same visual state".

-The model is generally immutable but may also contain service connections.
+When designing your model, ask yourself  "what is the information I would need on restart to get the app back to the same essential state".
+The model is generally immutable but may also contain elements such as service connections.

+Generally the model grows organically as you prototype your app.

 Some advantages of using an immutable model are: